ovaisoozeer/ovaisoozeer.github.io/index.md

 - During projects, I practice and encourage **short feedback loops, transparent and open conversations, and constant reviews of context and constraints**.
 These enable good and timely decisions, which are in turn critical to success.
 - I encourage teams to **celebrate success** not only at the end, but throughout any project.

+Tech terms are often misinterpreted, so I've put together a [disambiguation page](when-i-say-x-i-mean).

 For a concise CV, please [click here](https://1drv.ms/b/s!AiXdbfYFdG7uhCToingFvAPdpqPB?e=BUQgOz) to download a PDF.